 Click on the links below to see what Jill, Clay and the Adventure Pup, Miller, have been up to!

-"A Sound River" — Sound Rivers' 40th-anniversary documentary — will premiere at a live, virtual event at 7 p.m. on Nov.
-30. Don't miss this exciting film about Sound Rivers' history and history of activism, as told through the voices of our storytellers: founders and partners, those fighting for clean water and the next generations of environmental advocacy.Film premiere will be followed by a panel Q&A with your Riverkeepers, filmmaker Rain Bennett and other stars of the show!
+Sound River" — Sound Rivers' 40th-anniversary documentary — premiered at a live, virtual event on Nov.
+30. This exciting short film about Sound Rivers' history and history of activism, as told through the voices of our founders and partners, those fighting for clean water and the next generations of environmental advocacy, will be available soon for group screenings.
+Find out more here!